piafle3005/group3/use-cases/use-case-20.md

-# USE CASE: 20 Report of all capital cities in a continent, ordered by largest population to smallest.
+# USE CASE: 20 Report of the top N populated capital cities in the world where N is provided by the user.

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information, I want to create a report of all the capital cities in a continent organised from largest to smallest.
+As an employee that is working for an organisation that requires reporting on population information, I want to create a report of the top N populated capital cities in the world, where N is provided by the user.
 ### Scope

 Organisation.